Skip to main content

 QUERY → The test case requires more details to have the final result.

-<todo>, <to do>, or non-defined statuses
+todo, to do, or non-defined statuses

 TODO → Test case is not yet run.
 It’s the default status of every Test case in AgileTest.

-AgileTest supports 2 customized structures for integrating attachments into your test reports.
+AgileTest supports 2 customized structures for integrating attachments into your NUnit test reports.
 Users can choose either option to upload test results along with evidence files.

-1. Attachment element with name attribute and content inside
+3.1 Attachment element with name attribute and content inside

 <attachment name="filename"> base64 content </attachment>